York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • A clean first submittal typically clears review in two to four weeks

-Permit Types You Will Need for a New Custom Home
+What Permit Types Do You Need for a New Custom Home?

 Building permit